 Step 1 – Prepare your Brother Luminaire machine and everything necessary for making the mug rug

-Choose a design for your mug rug and load it to the machine.
+Choose a design for your mug rug and load it into the machine.
 Have the design open on your screen.

 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.